Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 • involves preschoolers in problem solving;

-• outlines a plan for moving towards the goal (supports the interest of children and parents);
+• outlines a plan for moving towards the goal (maintains the interest of children and parents);

-• discusses the plan with families at a parent-teacher meeting;
+• discusses the plan with families at parent-teacher conferences;

-• together with children and parents draws up a plan - a scheme for the implementation of the project;
+• together with children and parents, draws up a plan - a scheme for carrying out the project;

-Projects are implemented through various activities (creative, experimental, productive).
-The task of the educator at this stage is to create conditions in the group for the implementation of children's ideas.
+Projects are implemented through various types of activities (creative, experimental, productive).
+The teacher’s task at this stage is to create conditions in the group for the implementation of children’s plans.

-Research activity at this stage is activated due to problematic discussion, which helps to discover all new
+Research activity at this stage is intensified due to problem discussion, which helps to discover more and more new

-problems, the use of operations of comparison and comparison, the problematic presentation of information by the teacher, the organization of experiments and experiments.
+problems, the use of comparison and contrast operations, the problematic presentation of information by the teacher, the organization of experiments and experiments.

-The sequence of work of the teacher at this stage:
+The sequence of the teacher’s work at this stage:

 • conducts classes, games, observations, trips (events of the main part of the project),